Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all three parameters thoroughly.
-The description adds no additional parameter information beyond what's in the schema.
-According to scoring rules, when schema coverage is high (>80%), the baseline is 3 even with no param info in the description.
+Schema description coverage is 100%, so the schema already documents the parameters (site, name, description).
+The tool description adds no additional meaning or context beyond what is in the schema.
+Baseline score of 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.